Best Online Bachelor’s in Health Informatics Degree Programs

 This degree requires 180 credit hours for graduation, with 113 credit hours coming straight from the HIM core alone.
 Sample courses include Information Technology and Systems for Health Care, Quality Assurance and Statistics in Health Information, and Reimbursement Methodologies.

 Students will also be required to participate in a capstone project and an externship.
 The capstone project is a written report that demonstrates the student’s comprehension of the coursework they have completed and showcases their ability to analyze and draw up solutions for real-world HI issues.
 The externship is supervised by faculty and takes place in a student’s area of residence.
-This experience prepares new graduates for the workforce and allows them the opportunity to gain real-world experience while continuing to learn at Kaplan.
+This experience prepares new graduates for the workforce and allows them the opportunity to gain real-world experience while continuing to learn at Purdue University Global.

 College Choice Score: 69.75